mjwhite8119/FRCRobot/README.md

 - You'll then be prompted to enter a directory location on your local machine in which to store the project.
 - Finally, open the project in VSCode.

+Open a terminal and type the command:

+ `platformio run -vv -e esp32dev -t uploadfs`

+This is required to load the HTML and CSS files into the ESP32 SPIFFS file system.

 # <a name="code"></a>Code Description
 A diagram of the major code components for FRCRobot1 is shown below.
 The main program unit calls utility functions to connect to WiFi and bring up a Web Server on it's IP address.
 The IP address and WiFi connection status is shown on an OLED display.
 The Web Server is used to interact with the robot.